 I’ve been a fan of the zucchini noodle for forever.
 Or at least since I first tried them…like a year ago.
 Now I’ve been serving these tasty noodles in a number of favorite recipes.

 All you need is a spiralizer.
 You can get these in so many places now.
-This Kinzi Tri-Blade Spiralizer is a favorite, and it’s so easy to use!
+This Kinzi Tri-Blade Spiralizer is a favorite, and it’s so easy to use when you’re making things like pad thai noodles and zucchini.

 Why You’ll Love Vegan Pad Thai Zucchini Noodles